VasileDurlesteanu/JavaScript_Specials/README.md

 let double = n => n * 2;
 ```

-Functions may have local variables: those declared inside its ``body`` or its parameter ``list``.
+Functions may have local variables: those declared inside its body or its parameter list.
 Such variables are only visible inside the function.
 Parameters can have default values: ``function sum(a = 1, b = 2) {...}``.
 Functions always return something.
 If there’s no return statement, then the result is undefined.